awai54st/LUTNet/tiled-lutnet/README.md

 Wait for HLS to finish.
 For CNV it could take up to a day.
 The HLS output directory is `LUTNET_c6/`.
-In side, the LUT arrays are synthesised as place holder modules which contains no meaningful logic.
+Inside, the LUT arrays are synthesised as place holder modules which contains no meaningful logic.
 We now replace those place holders with LUT array verilogs that we have generated in Step 1.

 IMPORTANT: After HLS finishes, open `LUTNET_c6/sol/syn/verilog/DoCompute.v` and scroll all the way down to around line 530 (may vary randomly) where the FIFO modules are instantiated.